Rules for Backgammon

 1. Create one pile of 15 red cards and one pile of 15 black cards

-2. Lay 12 cards face down in a row - these mark the game board
+2. Lay 12 cards face down in a row to mark the game board

-3. Place one card crosswise in the middle of the row - this marks the center/bar
+3. Place one card crosswise in the middle of the row to mark the center bar

 4. Place the cards like this (counting fields from the left):